-- End of Semester I and II reports will include a grade, ATL skills, tutor and generic subject comment - Mid Semester I and II reports for will include a grade only as well as feedback on ATL skills and an individual subject comment.
+- End of Semester I and II reports will include a grade and comment - Mid Semester I and II reports for will include a grade only as well as feedback on ATL skills.

 Parent Conferences

 Formal Parent Teacher Conferences will be held as appropriate to grade level and as determined by respective schools.
 Parents and teachers may request meetings during the year in order to discuss student progress.
 Parents are required to make an appointment and teachers are required to make themselves available.
 Ideally, at Parent Teacher Conferences, students may be included.
 It is hoped that students will take an active role in the Parent Teacher Conference especially in the upper grades.
 All Parent Teacher Conferences should be conducted professionally.
 Teachers should refrain from using idioms and colloquial expressions.
 Any conferencing with parents, either scheduled or not, should be documented with date, time, topic, discussion and follow up.